Massacre at Matanzas Inlet: Massacre of the first French party

 Then Mendoza, the chaplain, asked Menéndez to spare the lives of those who should prove to be "Christians."
-Ten Roman Catholics were found, who, but for the intercession of the priest, would have been killed along with the heretics.
+Ten Roman Catholics were found, who, but for the intercession of the priest, would have been killed along with the Huguenots.
 These were sent by boat to St Augustine.
 The remainder confessed that they were Protestants.
 They were given something to eat and drink, and then ordered to set out on the march.

 At the distance of a gunshot from the dune behind which these preparations were in progress, Menéndez had drawn a line in the sand with his spear, across the path they were to follow.
 Then he ordered the captain of the vanguard which escorted the prisoners that on reaching the place indicated by the line he was to cut off the heads of all of them; he also commanded the captain of the rearguard to do the same.
 It was Saturday, 29 September, the feast of St. Michael; the sun had already set when the Frenchmen reached the mark drawn in the sand near the banks of the lagoon, and the orders of the Spanish admiral were executed.
 That same night Menéndez returned to St. Augustine, which he reached at dawn.

 On 10 October the news reached the garrison at St. Augustine that eight days after its capture Fort San Mateo had burned down, with the loss of all the provisions which were stored there.
 It was accidentally set on fire by the candle of a mixed-race servant of one of the captains.
 Menéndez promptly sent food from his own store to San Mateo.